Winter Trails

 Wunderground Stoney Pond State Forest

 About FROSTY: Friends of Stoney Pond exists to foster year-round outdoor recreation through its efforts in trail development and maintenance, snow grooming, snowshoe rentals, and advocacy of human-powered trails-based activities.
 Equipment and volunteers are made available to local organizations––to assist in the expansion and usability of trail networks on public and private lands.
-FROSTY participates in the NYS DEC Volunteer Stewardship program, which enhances use of NYS public lands.
+FROSTY participates in the NYS Department of Environmental Conservation Volunteer Stewardship program, which enhances use of NYS public lands.
 As a registered 501(c)(3) 100% funded by donors, donations are invested in tools, equipment and supplies utilized exclusively on local trail networks.

 News & Events